aretiz/amp_de_novo_design_cdGAN/README.md

 Use the code provided in the folder `evaluation`.
 The codes require the `.fasta` files created in the previous step.
 - To plot the average physiochemical values you need to first run the [CAMPR4 server](https://camp.bicnirrh.res.in/predict/) and select the peptides with $P(\text{AMP}) \geq 0.8$.

-### Reproduce the paper's results
-* To reproduce the figures and results presented in the paper, please download the necessary files in `generated_peptides` folder from [Google Drive](https://drive.google.com/drive/folders/1ZqWM7aBK1EmOc13uP7a4D03Llztb7uvO?usp=sharing), extract them into the `evaluation` folder and run each Python script.